ARMmbed/mbed-os-example-ble/README.md

 # BLE Examples
-This repo contains a collection of BLE example applications based on mbed OS and built with [yotta](https://github.com/ARMmbed/yotta).
-Each example subdirectory contains a separate yotta module meant for building an executable.
+This repo contains a collection of BLE example applications based on mbed OS and built with [mbed-cli](https://github.com/ARMmbed/mbed-cli).
+Each example subdirectory contains a separate mbed-cli module meant for building an executable.

 Please browse to subdirectories for specific documentation.